apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/backup-repo.md

 </Tabs>

 After creating, execute the following command to view the BackupRepo and its status.
-If the status is Ready, the BackupRepo is ready.
+If the status is `Ready`, the BackupRepo is ready.

 <Tabs>